Cyborg-Dynamics-Engineering/CyderVis/README.md

 canserver <COM Port> -b <CAN Bitrate>
 ```
 Run CyderVis and type in the name of the CAN interface (ie. COM12) into the CAN Interface input box and click 'Start'.
+If the CAN adapter has been configured correctly, and is receiving data, it will appear in the table at the top of the window.

 ### Linux